House of Representatives

 The Pet Primate Trade

-It has been illegal to import primates into the United States for the pet trade since 1975 (42 CFR 71.53); however, licensed and unlicensed dealers provide a continuous supply of baby primates to meet the insatiable demand of people who don’t understand that these are wild animals who cannot be domesticated and are not suitable as companion animals.
-The internet is rife with advertisements for baby primates for sale.
-Often for less than the cost of a purebred dog, a person can buy virtually any species of monkey or ape.
+It is illegal to import primates into the United States for the pet trade, but licensed and unlicensed breeders within the United States provide a continuous supply of baby primates to meet the insatiable demand.
+The internet is rife with advertisements for primates, and these dealers ship them to buyers around the country.
+Often for less than the cost of a purebred dog, a person can buy virtually any species of monkey or ape, but buyers rarely understand the truth about owning a primate.
+The total number of primates kept as pets is unknown, but most estimates suggest there are tens of thousands.

 Case Study: Summer